Itzel97/Upskilling-JavaInhertancePolimorphism/README.md

 In Java is possible inhertance the atributes and methods from one class to another.
 This are group in two categories:

-- Subclass

-The class inheritance from another.
+- Subclass: The class inheritance from another.

-- Superclass

-The class where inheritance from .
+- Superclass: The class where inheritance from .

 ## Polimorphism